You might have noticed your toddler grinding teeth and may be wondering if this behavior is normal?

-When your toddler is grinding teeth during the night or sleep, there is a possibility that it is not due to any reason.
+When your toddler is grinding teeth during the night or sleep, there is a possibility that it is not due to any reason or medical conditions.

 However, it can be due to periods of stress or anxiety-like major life event or trauma.

 Moreover, teeth grinding can also be due to the pain your child might be experiencing.

 Some children may also grind their teeth due to misalignment of their teeth leading to jaw pain.